Inflation and Leptogenesis in a $U(1)$-enhanced supersymmetric model: Abstract

 \section{Abstract}

-Motivated by the flavored Peccei-Quinn symmetry for unifying flavor physics and string theory, we investigate a supersymmetric extension of standard model (SM) for a lucid explanation of inflation and leptogenesis by introducing $U(1)$ symmetries such that the $U(1)$-$[gravity]^2$ anomaly-free condition together with the SM flavor structure demands additional sterile neutrinos as well as no axionic domain-wall problem.
+Motivated by the flavored Peccei-Quinn symmetry for unifying flavor physics and string theory, we investigate a supersymmetric extension of standard model (SM) for an explanation of inflation and leptogenesis by introducing $U(1)$ symmetries such that the $U(1)$-$[gravity]^2$ anomaly-free condition together with the SM flavor structure demands additional sterile neutrinos as well as no axionic domain-wall problem.
 Such additional neutrinos may play a crucial role as a bridge between leptogenesis and new neutrino oscillations along with high energy cosmic events.
-In the model gravitational interactions explicitly break supersymmetry (SUSY) down to SUSY$_{\rm inf}\times$SUSY$_{\rm vis}$, where SUSY$_{\rm inf}$ corresponds to the supergravity symmetry with its goldstino (mainly as inflatino) eaten by gravitino, while the orthogonal SUSY$_{\rm vis}$ is approximate global symmetry with its corresponding uneaten goldstino giving masses to all the supersymmetric SM superpartners.
 In a realistic moduli stabilization, we show that the moduli backreaction effect on the inflationary potential leads to the energy scale of inflation with the inflaton mass in a way that the power spectrum of the curvature perturbation and the scalar spectral index are to be well fitted with the latest Planck observation.
 We suggest that a new leptogenesis scenario could naturally be implemented via Affleck-Dine mechanism.
 So we show that the resultant baryon asymmetry, constrained by the sum of active neutrino masses and new high energy neutrino oscillations, crucially depends on the reheating temperature $T_{\rm reh}$.
-And we show that the model has a prediction $T_{\rm reh}\simeq(59-84)$ TeV, which is compatible with the required $T_{\rm reh}$ to explain the baryon asymmetry of the Universe.
+And we show that the model has a preference on $T_{\rm reh}\sim10^3$ TeV, which is compatible with the required $T_{\rm reh}$ to explain the baryon asymmetry of the Universe.